Alex-1337/LaneTCA/README.md

     |   └── ...

 ### Evaluation (for VIL-100)
 To test on VIL-100, you need to install official CULane evaluation tools.
 The official metric implementation is available [here](https://github.com/yujun0-0/MMA-Net/blob/main/INSTALL.md).
-Please downloads the tools into `ROOT/Modeling/VIL-100/MODEL_NAME/code/evaluation/culane/`.
+Please downloads the tools into `ROOT/Modeling/VIL-100/code/evaluation/culane/`.
 Then, you compile the evaluation tools.
 We recommend to see an [installation guideline](https://github.com/yujun0-0/MMA-Net/blob/main/INSTALL.md).
 ```
-$ cd ROOT/Modeling/VIL-100/MODEL_NAME/code/evaluation/culane/
+$ cd ROOT/Modeling/VIL-100/code/evaluation/culane/
 $ make
 ```

 ### Train
 1. Set the dataset you want to train on (`DATASET_NAME`).
-Also, set the model (ILD or PLD) you want to train (`MODEL_NAME`).
 2. Parse your dataset path into the `-dataset_dir` argument.
 3. Edit `config.py` if you want to control the training process in detail
 ```
-$ cd ROOT/Modeling/DATASET_NAME/MODEL_NAME/code/
+$ cd ROOT/Modeling/DATASET_NAME/code/
 $ python main.y --run_mode train --pre_dir ROOT/preprocessed/DATASET_NAME/ --dataset_dir /where/is/your/dataset/path
 ```

 ### Test
 1. Set the dataset you want to train on (`DATASET_NAME`).
-Also, set the model (ILD or PLD) you want to train (`MODEL_NAME`).
 2. Parse your dataset path into the `-dataset_dir` argument.
 3. If you want to get the performances of our work,
 ```
-$ cd ROOT/Modeling/DATASET_NAME/MODEL_NAME/code/
+$ cd ROOT/Modeling/DATASET_NAME/code/
 $ python main.y --run_mode test_paper --pre_dir ROOT/preprocessed/DATASET_NAME/ --paper_weight_dir ROOT/pretrained/DATASET_NAME/ --dataset_dir /where/is/your/dataset/path
 ```
 4. If you want to evaluate a model you trained,
 ```
-$ cd ROOT/Modeling/DATASET_NAME/MODEL_NAME/code/
+$ cd ROOT/Modeling/DATASET_NAME/code/
 $ python main.y --run_mode test --pre_dir ROOT/preprocessed/DATASET_NAME/ --dataset_dir /where/is/your/dataset/path
 ```
 5. (optional) If you set `disp_test_result=True` in code/options/config.py file, you can visualize the detection results.